 Unfortunately, the world sometimes has other plans for people and no matter how much we try in the medical field, people sometimes get sicker and may not make it home.

-This can be especially devastating when you’ve gotten close to a patient over a period of time (young or old), and they suddenly take a turn for the worse and end up passing on.
+This can be especially devastating when you’ve gotten close to a patient over a period of time (young or old), and they suddenly take a turn for the worse and end up passing.

 This has happened more than a few times in my career, but it still hits me like a ton of bricks when it happens.

-Other tragic situations are patients with little to no financial and/or family support that must be discharged from therapy to a home or facility lacking resources they need to succeed even causing regression.
+Other tragic situations are patients with little to no financial and/or family support that must be discharged from therapy to a home or facility lacking resources they need to succeed, even causing regression or poor outcomes.

 The best thing we can do as clinicians in these situations is give these patients our all while we have them and provide as many resources for them to utilize post-discharge.

-This aspect is up there with productivity requirements as one of the hardest things for me as a therapist.
+This aspect is up there with productivity requirements as one of the hardest things for me as an occupational therapist.

-I know the correct body mechanics, and use them all of the time.
-But some days I can have some very heavy patients and even with the proper form, I go home with some major low back pain.
+I know the correct body mechanics, and try to use them as much as I can.
+But some days I can have some very heavy patients and even with the proper form, I go home with some major low back pain or neck pain.

-This exists at almost every OT job, aside maybe from hand therapy.
-Even pediatrics can entail quite a bit heavy lifting and getting up and down from the floor frequently, which can be hard on the body.
+This exists at almost every adult-based OT job, even outpatient/hand therapy at times.
+Pediatrics can also entail quite a bit heavy lifting and getting up and down from the floor frequently, which can be hard on the body.

-Thankfully this doesn’t exist at every place you’ll ever work at.
+Thankfully this doesn’t exist at every OT position you’ll ever work at.
 But it does exist, especially if you’re in a higher-stress work culture.

-This is also something that can be at every job, but I had to add it in here as workplace politics and drama does occur at times.
+This is also something that can be at any type job, but I had to add it in here as workplace politics and drama can occur at times.

-It’s always best to remember that you’re there to do your job, and try your hardest not to get sucked into it.
+It’s always best to remember that you’re there to do your job, and try your hardest not to sucked into it.
 Even though it can be tempting to gossip, it’s more important to take yourself seriously as a professional and never talk badly about other co-workers.

-Okay, that about sums about the more stressful aspects of OT, and why it isn’t as stress-free as some of these surveys may lead you to believe.
+And there you have it, the truth about the most stressful aspects of OT, and why it isn’t as stress-free as some of these surveys may lead you to believe.

-However, I want to now discuss the reasons why being an OT is an amazing career even though it does sometimes come with added stress.
+However, I also want to quickly discuss the reasons why being an OT is an amazing career even though it does sometimes come with added stress.